 Currently, the global market is dominated by North America, primarily due to higher per capita income and increased awareness among the population.
 Following North America are Europe and Asia-Pacific.
 The Asia-Pacific market is filled with potential and is penetrated only to a certain extent.
 There is great scope for new entrants in the emerging markets of Asia and Latin America.

-Dr Deepak Joshi, Assistant Professor, Centre for Biomedical Engineering, IIT Delhi said, “Unfortunately, the awareness about bionics in India is still below expectations.
+Dr. Deepak Joshi, Assistant Professor, Centre for Biomedical Engineering, IIT Delhi said, “Unfortunately, the awareness about bionics in India is still below expectations.
 The main reason is the research and development in bionics at infancy stage.
-The awareness about artificial organs has to be done intensely to get full benefit of this technology.
+The awareness about artificial organs has to be done intensely to get the full benefit of this technology.
 Further, start-ups in this emerging area of technology will strengthen the healthcare sector.
-Also, there is an urgent need of clinicians and engineers working together to make strong impact of this technology in India.
-The courses like biomedical engineering with a focus on bionics will help students to get ready for future in bionic research and artificial organs.”
+Also, there is an urgent need for clinicians and engineers working together to make a strong impact on this technology in India.
+The courses like biomedical engineering with a focus on bionics will help students to get ready for the future in bionic research and artificial organs.”

 Bionics market in India is hugely driven by some of the positive and negative factors that are playing a crucial role in its growth with one or more hindrances.
 India’s rapidly aging population, increased number of people suffering from organ failures, rising incidents of motors accidents and injuries leading to amputations, rapid technological advancements in the bionics sector and huge scarcity of donor organs for organ transplantations are directly or indirectly responsible for the growth of the bionics market.
 There are some factors limiting the growth of the market — stringent regulatory framework for use of artificial organs and bionics and sometimes fear of malfunction or failure of device.